tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - can be in different accounts
 - copying is async
 - must give right permissions to S3
 - use cases : compliance, lower latency, replication across accounts

+### S3 - Etag

+- verify if a file is already uploaded to S3
+- with this you make sure that the file is exactly the same
+- for uploads < 5GB, it's a MD5 hash
+- for multi-part its more complicated hash
+- with Etag you ensure the integrity of files